regorxxx/foobar2000-SMP.github.io/docs/scripts/lastfm-smp.md

 so the button can be simply merged with your already existing toolbar panel easily.

 ### Install as addon
-Requires original package to imported within SMP Package manager (no need to be active on a panel).
+Requires [package](https://github.com/L3v3L/foo-last-list-smp) to be imported within SMP Package manager (but there is no need to be active on a panel).
 Then add a new button as usual from the 'Last.fm' sub-folder.
+In case any dependency is missing, a popup will be thrown.

 !!! question
 	Compatible with (toolbar):